I've partnered with my friends at OhioPork.org to create this delicious recipe and blog post for you. All opinions are my own.

 To finely chop ham, it works best to use a food processor.
 If you don't have one, you can chop the ham as finely as possible with a knife.

-Add to skillet, sauerkraut, 1/4 cup reserved sauerkraut juice, dried parsley flakes, and Worcestershire sauce.
+Add to large skillet, sauerkraut, 1/4 cup reserved sauerkraut juice, dried parsley flakes, and Worcestershire sauce.
 Cook for one minute, stirring around, until thick paste forms.

-Remove from heat and transfer sauerkraut/ham mixture to bowl and cover.
-Place in refrigerator to cool.
 Mixture needs to be completely cold before forming into balls.
 It should take 2 to 4 hours, or you can chill it overnight.

 More pork appetizers you might enjoy!